tijmz/home-assistant/mealie/setup.md

 ## Exposing meal of the day
 Using a REST sensor, data from Mealie can be put to use in Home Assistant.
 To do so, add the contents of ``configuration.yaml`` listed here to the corresponding file in your Home Assistant installation.
 Make sure to add the proper path to your Mealie installation and include your API key.

-## Generating a card that shows the meal of the day.
+## Generating a card that shows the meal of the day
 Once you have the REST sensor, you can easily display an image of the meal of the day.
 I used templating in a header card that contained the following:

 ```yaml